11 May 2023

 The common pollen in spring has the characteristics of plant microorganisms, which may become the host of viruses.
 Pollen is also the one major pollutant in the air in spring and is an important cause of allergic diseases such as asthma.
 Pollen, spores and other bacteria and fungi in the air come from plants.
 The surface of plants can release a large number of microorganisms and viruses into the air through the wind.

-Pollen is easily inhaled into the nose and reaches deep in the lungs, which causes allergic hay fever and, in some cases, asthma.
-Not all plant pollen can cause hay fever.
+Although pollen is easily inhaled into the nose and reaches deep in the lungs, which causes allergic hay fever and, in some cases, asthma, not all plant pollen can cause hay fever.
 Pollen must be antigenic to sensitize the human body to cause hay fever, yet it is the pollen of these few plants that has caused tens of millions of hay fever patients, and even become a serious social problem.

 Allergens are antigens that can promote individual hypersensitivity.